jupyterlab/maintainer-tools/README.md

 workflows to run again.
 You will have to close/reopen the PR, or push another commit for the workflows to run again.
 If this behavior is not desirable, you can use a personal access token instead of the default GitHub token provided to the workflow.
-Make sure the token used is of as limited scope as possible (preferrably a bot account token with access to the `public_repo` scope only).
+Make sure the token used is of as limited scope as possible (preferably a bot account token with access to the `public_repo` scope only).

 This first example allows maintainers to run `pre-commit` by commenting "auto run pre-commit" on a Pull Request.